What is Carpal Tunnel Syndrome?

 Carpal tunnel syndrome symptoms usually include pain, numbness, tingling, or a combination of the three.

-The symptoms are usually felt during the night but may also be noticed during daily activities such as driving or reading a newspaper.
+The symptoms are often felt during the night but may also be noticed during daily activities such as driving or reading a newspaper.
 Patients may sometimes notice a weaker grip, occasional clumsiness, and a tendency to drop things.
 In severe cases, sensation may be permanently lost and the muscles at the base of the thumb slowly shrink (thenar atrophy), causing difficulty to pinch.

 Diagnosis of carpal tunnel syndrome